-- (1) Part 2 of the Register is to be divided into - (a) Division (1), which is to contain the name and business address of each property manager who is carrying on property management business and show, in addition, the address of each place where that manager is carrying on that business and the name under which that manager is doing so; and
+- (1) Part 1 of the Register is to be divided into - (a) Division (1), which is to contain the name and business address of each real estate agent who is carrying on real estate agency business and show, in addition, the address of each place where that agent is carrying on that business and the name under which that agent is doing so; and

-- (b) Division (2), which is to contain the names and business addresses of all other property managers and any other information approved by the Board. - (2) If a property manager named in Part 2 is a company, the entry in respect of the manager is also to contain the name and business address of each of the directors of the manager.

-32. Part 3 of Register
+- (b) Division (2), which is to contain the names and business addresses of all other real estate agents and any other information approved by the Board. - (2) If a real estate agent named in Part 1 of the Register is a company, the entry in respect of the agent is also to contain the name and business address of each of the directors of the agent. - (3) For the purposes of subsection (1), a business address contained in Part 1 of the Register in relation to a real estate agent who holds a licence by virtue of holding deemed registration may be an address for the real estate agent in another State or a Territory.